net-lisias-kspu/ContractConfigurator/Contract-Group.md

         // defaulted to the name).
         displayName = The Contract Group

+        // Key to use when sorting child groups in mission control.
+Use this
+        // if you want your contract groupss to appear in a different order.
+        // Because this defaults to the displayName, the default sort is
+        // alphabetical.
+        //
+        // Type:      <a href="String-Type">string</a>
+        // Required:  No (defaults to the displayName)
+        //
+        sortKey = A string to give an alternate sort order

         // Agent (agency).
 It is highly recommended to create and provide a
         // custom agent, as it is used to group and display contracts in
         // Mission Control.